55 Journal Prompts for Stress Relief and Overthinking

 1. What are my biggest sources of stress in life?

-2. What aspects of my stressors can I control?
+2. What parts of this situation are within my control?

-3. Take 3 deep breaths, and then journal the differences you feel in your body.
+3. Take 3 slow, deep breaths, and then journal any changes you notice in your body.

 4. What am I most worried about at this time?